 To start with let me give some advice on foraging wild mushrooms.
 Reishi for example molds very quickly, so drying them completely is essential.
 My chosen method is to place them on their back, cap down, in the sun.
 This way the mushroom absorbs additional vitamin D. However if time is an issue or cloudy weather, dehydrating works or opening your oven door, placing the mushrooms on the open door and putting your temperature on low is effective.

-Reishi Tea: The best research I have found on making Reishi tea is to use 2 tablespoons of dried Reishi pieces per 4 to 5 cups of water.
-Simply add mushrooms to water and bring to a boil and then turn down so the tea simmers for 2 hours.
+Reishi Tea: The best research I have found on making Reishi tea is to use 2 tablespoons of dried Reishi pieces per 1 quart of water.
+Simply add mushrooms to water and bring to a boil and then turn down so the tea simmers for 1 hour.
 The tea will be reduced pretty significantly.
 There you have it.
 Reishi tea has a strong, bitter taste.
 Some like this, for those that don’t might I suggest using lemon, ginger, honey or green tea as an additive.
 Use the same Reishi material twice before discarding!

 Here’s a few recipes I found: https://purejoyplanet.com/recipes/medicinal-mushroom-tonic-tea/